Flotype/now/user_manual.md

 Installing
 -------------------
-At your command line, simply enter `npm install nodejs`.
+At your command line, simply enter `npm install now`.

 Setup on the server
 -------------------